ethsana/sana-docs/docs/installation/manual.md

-Now your node will begin to request chunks of data that fall within your *radius of responsibilty* - data that you will then serve to other p2p clients running in the swarm.
+Now your node will begin to request chunks of data that fall within your *radius of responsibilty* - data that you will then serve to other p2p clients running in the sana.
 Your node will then begin to respond to requests for these chunks from other peers, for which you will soon be rewarded in SANA.